 A very controllable blade – not too fast, but certainly not slow either.
 I have been using this blade for the past few months.
 It suits my style of play – controlled topspin attacks, blocks, quick rallying play.
 It does have huge amounts of control (which I like), but no issue in playing fast attacks when I want to.

 Butterfly Timo Boll ALC

-This blade is similar to the Timo Boll Spirit, but it is a bit faster.
+A very good carbon blade with a medium-hard feel.
 It is suited for an attacking player who likes to combine heavy spin and speed.
 This is the blade Timo Boll uses now.

 Stiga Carbonado 290

 This is a fast blade, perhaps better suited to power-loop attackers, rather than controlled spin players.
 It also performs well for blocks, hits and flicks.

 DHS Hurricane Long 5